-All you have to do is download the app (link will give you a 30¢ bonus per gallon on your first fill-up), check in to the station you’re visiting, and gas up your car as you normally would, and take a picture of your gas receipt.
+All you have to do is download the app (link will give you a 30¢ bonus per gallon on your first fill-up), check in to the station you’re visiting, and gas up your car as you normally would.
 That’s it!

 Upside will process your cash back within a day.
 You can withdraw your money via PayPal or have a check sent to your home address.